l3r1/unit-conversion-app/README.md

 Features:
 * Converts from one unit to anoher on the fly
-* Russian and English localizations
+* Wide selection of units and categories to convert to and from
+* Saving conversion pairs to favorites
 * Easy scalability
 * Light and dark themes

-Screenshots:
-TODO!
+* Russian and English localizations